Cameron Norrie: 2020–21: First ATP 1000 title, British No. 1

 At the US Open, Norrie was defeated in straight sets in the opening round by Carlos Alcaraz.
 In September, he was called as an alternate for the 2021 Laver Cup, but did not play.
 Norrie won his 40th match win of the season at the San Diego Open, defeating world No. 13 Denis Shapovalov.
 In the semifinals, Norrie came from a set down to defeat world No. 5 and top seed Andrey Rublev and reach his fifth final of the season.
-There, he was decisively defeated by Casper Ruud.
+There, he was defeated by Casper Ruud.

-In October, Norrie reached his first Masters 1000 final at Indian Wells.
+In October, Norrie reached his first ATP 1000 final at Indian Wells.
 Seeded 21st, he beat Tennys Sandgren, Roberto Bautista Agut and Tommy Paul.
-He then decisively defeated Diego Schwartzman to advance to the semifinals and surpass Dan Evans as the British No. 1 in men's singles.
-He beat Grigor Dimitrov in straight sets to advance to the final, where he came from a set and a break down to beat Nikoloz Basilashvili and win the title.
-Norrie entered the top 20 in rankings after the tournament.
+He then defeated Diego Schwartzman to advance to the semifinals and surpass Dan Evans as the British No. 1 in men's singles.
+He defeated Grigor Dimitrov in straight sets to advance to the final, where he came from a set and a break down to beat Nikoloz Basilashvili and win the title.

 At the Paris Masters, Norrie defeated Federico Delbonis for his 100th career win.
 He next defeated Reilly Opelka before falling to Taylor Fritz in the third round.
 Norrie's performance during the season earned him the second alternate spot at the ATP Finals.
 He entered the tournament as an alternate for Stefanos Tsitsipas after both Matteo Berrettini and Tsitsipas withdrew due to injuries.
 He played Casper Ruud and Novak Djokovic as part of the Green Group, but was defeated in both matches.
-Norrie ended the season as the world No. 12.

-2022: Wimbledon semifinal, Top 10 debut
+2022: Wimbledon semifinal, Top 10

 At the Delray Beach Open, Norrie dropped just one set en route to his third career singles title, defeating Reilly Opelka in the final.

-Norrie reached his 9th ATP final in Acapulco, beating Daniel Altmaier, John Isner, Peter Gojowczyk and world No. 4 Stefanos Tsitsipas en route.
-He lost to current world No. 5 Rafael Nadal 6–4 6–4 in the final.
+Norrie reached his ninth ATP final in Acapulco, beating Daniel Altmaier, John Isner, Peter Gojowczyk and world No. 4 Stefanos Tsitsipas en route.
+He lost to world No. 5 Rafael Nadal 6–4 6–4 in the final.

 Norrie then entered Indian Wells as the defending champion.
 He defeated Nikoloz Basilashvili in the third round in a rematch of the previous year's final, and then eliminated Jenson Brooksby to reach the quarterfinals.
-There, he lost to 18 year-old Carlos Alcaraz in straight sets.
+There, he lost to 18-year-old Carlos Alcaraz in straight sets.

-The following week at the Miami Open, Norrie lost in the fourth round to eventual finalist Casper Ruud.
+The following week at the Miami Open, Norrie lost in the fourth round to Casper Ruud.
 Following the tournament, Norrie ascended into the top 10 of the rankings for the first time on 4 April 2022.